2023 big game hunting forecast

 Harvest rates for both bear and cougar have been stable over the past five years.
 Always carry a tag, even for bear, just in case you come across one.
 For cougar, focus on concentrations of prey species that usually attract predators.

-The Trout Creek unit deer population remains stable and should provide fair to good hunting for tag holders.
-The buck ratio in this unit remains high at 48 per hundred does and all age class bucks are available.
+Trout Creek Mountains: The Trout Creek unit deer population remains stable and should provide good hunting for tag holders.
+The buck ratio in this unit remains high at 50 per hundred does and all age class bucks are available.
 The Holloway fire burned most of this unit in 2012.
-Since that time, the higher elevation vegetation has recovered nicely and provided good deer habitat.
+Since that time, the higher elevation vegetation has recovered nicely and provides good deer habitat.
 Deer will be spread throughout the unit at the mid and high elevations.

-The Whitehorse and Owyhee units are part of the High Desert hunt area.
-The Whitehorse unit has very few elk and are often scattered between habitat areas.
-The Owyhee unit has several areas with increasing elk numbers, with the major population in the north and western portions of the unit.
+Whitehorse and Owyhee units: The Whitehorse and Owyhee units are part of the High Desert hunt area.
+The Whitehorse unit has very few elk with the majority found along the Oregon Idaho border.
+The Owyhee unit has several areas with increasing elk numbers, with the major populations in the north and western portions of the unit.
 Elk in both units can be difficult to find due to their nomadic nature.
-Hunting should be fair.
+Being mobile and covering as much ground as possible while glassing from high points can be a productive strategy hunting in open country.

 Hunters may see a few more yearling bucks in the mix thanks to a mild winter and good over-winter survival.
 Early season hunters will be challenged by the dry conditions.

-Over-winter survival was fair in Baker County with an average fawn ratio of 30 per 100 adults counted in the spring.
+Over-winter survival was good in Baker County.
 Animals will be the most active early in the morning and late in the afternoon when temperatures cool off.
 Hunters should concentrate their efforts in areas of good forage near north slopes that provide good bedding cover.

 Elk herds in Baker County came out of the winter in good shape.
 Bull ratios are at or near management objective and calf ratios were good in all units.
+With controlled archery elk hunting taking place hunters are reminded to check the regulations for the area they intend to hunt.
 Elk populations in the Keating, Pine Creek and Lookout Mountain units continue to grow and offer good opportunity for hunters.

 For the best chance at tagging an elk, get as far away from roads as possible, perhaps by hunting in one of the cooperative Travel Management Areas.
 Dry conditions can make hunting difficult.
 Animals will be the most active early in the morning and late in the afternoon when temperatures cool off.
 Hunters should concentrate their efforts in areas of good forage near north slopes that provide good bedding cover.